boginw/P5/report/2 Iteration 1/The Chassis Design.md

 + Images (refer to appendix)

 ### The Chassis Design
-As is depicted on the images in appendix ..., the design that was choosen is of square shape.
-The reason why is because of the general balance of the car and not actually needing off-road strength, but also because it was the most prefered out of the few prototypes that were drawn before building the actual LEGO car.
+As is depicted on the images in the appendix, the design chosen was the square shape.
+The reason is the general balance of the car and not needing off-road strength, but also because it was the most preferred out of the few prototypes that were drawn before building the actual LEGO car.